Postdoctoral fellows

 Field of expertise: Aquatic Ecotoxicology, Mining pollution, Mercury, Platinum Group Elements

 Overview: Dr Hannes Erasmus has always been intrigued and passionate about how contaminants affect aquatic ecosystems and the biota living in these systems.
 Since South Africa has several mining activities and mineral extraction processes, the aquatic ecosystems normally in the vicinity of these activities are under threat.
-Since South Africa is considered one of the top ten emitters of mercury in the world, he continued with a Postdoctoral Research Fellowship at the North-West University, South Africa, on how mercury is entering aquatic ecosystems and how this pollutant affects biota on different trophic levels.
-He received a Scarce Skills Postdoctoral Fellowship from the National Research Foundation of South Africa for 2022–2023.
+He continued with a Postdoctoral Research Fellowship at the North-West University, South Africa, on how mercury is entering aquatic ecosystems and how this pollutant affects biota on different trophic levels, through an NRF Scarce Skills Postdoctoral Fellowship.
 The biota he assesses for metal pollutants include aquatic plants, macroinvertebrates, fish and their associated parasites.
+In 2024, he was appointed as an Assistant Professor at Hokkaido University for four months and received an NRF Research Excellence Award for Early Career/Emerging Researchers.

 Previous research experience: In his B.Sc.
 Honours and M.Sc. degrees, he focused on the effects of gold mining activities on freshwater systems, while his Ph.D. focused on the exposure and effects of platinum mining on aquatic ecosystems.
 He has extensive experience in assessing various aspects of aquatic ecosystems for several private and government consultation companies across South Africa, as well as Africa (Madagascar and Tanzania).
 Dr Hannes is involved in the training of undergraduate students in Aquatic Ecology, as well as postgraduate students in Sustainable Development and Aquatic Ecotoxicology in South Africa, Madagascar, Germany, and Vietnam.
 He is passionate about training the new generation of up-and-coming researchers in the field of Aquatic Ecotoxicology on various chemical analytical instrumentation and techniques.